 Limited financial assistance for international students is available.
 All applicants must submit a Certificate of Finance, which demonstrates the amount of funding a student is able to provide toward his or her educational expenses.
 This form is necessary to process the I-20 form for the F-1 student visa.
 To complete this step, forward this form via email to Eric Ahlstrand, international admission coordinator, at email@example.com.

-We offer a number of scholarships to students who demonstrate strong ability based on their academic achievements, or who are gifted in other areas.
-Unless otherwise specified, these scholarships require separate applications that are due January 19.
+We offer a number of departmental scholarships to students who demonstrate strong ability based on their academic achievements, or who are gifted in other areas.
+These scholarships require separate applications that are due by January 19.